FasterSpeeding/Alluka/docs/usage.md

 ```

 To execute a function with async dependency injection [alluka.abc.Client.execute_async][] should
-be called with the function and any positional and keyword arguments which should be passed through
+be called with the function and any positional or keyword arguments to pass through alongside the
-to it passed alongside the injected arguments.
+the injected arguments.

 !!! note
     While both sync and async functions may be executed with `execute_async`, you'll always have to